MahApps/MahApps.Metro/readme.md

 ### Chatroom

-Drop in on the Gitter room - https://gitter.im/MahApps/MahApps.Metro - if you want to ask a question or dicuss something with the team.
+Drop in on the Gitter room - https://gitter.im/MahApps/MahApps.Metro - if you want to ask a question or discuss something with the team.